ColinB19/ColinB19.github.io/_posts/2021-01-17-A-basic-book-rec.md

 Collaborative based recommender systems are systems that seek to recommend items to users based off of other users past interactions with the items in the system.
 A memory based collaborative filter assumes no underlying model of the data (which is stored in a user-item interaction matrix) and finds new items based off of similar users or similar items.
 This can be done with a [nearest neighbors]({% post_url 2020-10-15-KNN-from-scratch %}) algorithm.
 There are two types of memory based systems: user-user and item-item.

-The user-user approach users the rows (users) from the user-interaction matrix and treats them as vectors in the space of all possible items.
+The user-user approach uses the rows (users) from the user-interaction matrix and treats them as vectors in the space of all possible items.
 A nearest neighbors search is done with the new user on each user vector, and recommendations are made based off of similar users.

 The item-item approach is very similar to that of the user-user approach.
 This method uses the columns of the user-item interaction matrix as vectors in the space of all possible users.
 For the most positive items the new user previously rated, the item vectors can be compared with other item vectors in the matrix via a nearest neighbors search.
 The most similar items are then recommended.
 The downfall to the memory based approach is that it does not scale well with the age of the system.
 If you have millions of users and items, the nearest neighbors algorithm will slow significantly (on the order of $O(kmn)$ where $k$ is the number of neighbors considered and $m\times n$ is the user-item matrix dimensionality).